In our series highlighting 12 effective strategies to score holiday book sales, steps 4-6 include getting your book distributed and driving sales.

 - See Inside.
 Give readers a taste of your book with our “See Inside” feature.

 - Overview.
-A brief description of two to five lines – just enough to whet a potential reader’s appetite.
+Give a brief description of your book in two to five lines — just enough to whet a potential reader’s appetite.

 - Description.
 This section expands on the overview, adding more detail about why the reader will love the book.

 - Bio.
 Who are you?
 Why are you the best candidate to write this particular story?
 Are your education, lifestyle, and job relevant to your book?
 It all goes here.

 - Other Titles.
 Showcase your other book titles.

 - Book Reviews.
 Add credibility with author-approved book reviews.

 - Coupons.
 Use coupons and discounts to bolster your book promotion.